 Applications

-The deadline for the 16-19 Bursary applications has been extended to 11 November 2022
+The deadline for the 16-19 Bursary applications is 23 October 2023.

 Students in the defined vulnerable groups will need to provide appropriate written evidence of their circumstances when completing the application.